tigerhead/flightdelayvisual/README.md

 From the feedback from Teja and Review team after my first submission.
 I realized that I headed the wrong direct in my design.
 I missed the story here.
 I went back to Teja's suggestion,  I digged back to the data, and found I could use my visual to reveal the relationship between airport flight delay situation and its geographic location.
 I found that most airports in the West region are greenish, and all the airport on in Northeast are reddish.
 Airports in South and Midwest are yellowish.
 So that can be the story that I can tell here.
 So I modify the map to divide US into 4 Census Bureau-designated regions to show this relationship in verion 4: http://tigerhead.github.io/flightdelayvisual/FlightDelayVisual_V4.html

 To lead the reader to find out that airports in West region has best delay situation and Northeast does the worst easier,  animation was created to show airports in each region from West to East.
 When readers move mouse on certain airport circle, fight delay statistics for the airport will pop up.
-I removed the drawing  for flight routes since it didn't really help with story telling here and made the visual too busy.
+I shifted some circles a little bit to ease over plotting issue in some area especially for northeast region.
+And I removed the drawing  for flight routes since it didn't really help with story telling here and made the visual too busy.
 Here comes version 5: http://tigerhead.github.io/flightdelayvisual/FlightDelayVisual_V5.html

 ## Feedback